MurphyMc/lilt/README.md

 You need libtmt.  `git clone https://github.com/MurphyMc/libtmt` should do it.

+Configure the project using `cmake .` or `ccmake .`  The stock libtmt (if you're using it instead of Murphy's fork) will require you to set the `ANTSY_TITLE_SET` option to False.

 You should then be able to build with `cmake --build .`.

 ## Commandline options

 * `-t TITLE` - Sets the initial window title
-* `-e CMD ARGS...` - Run command instead of a shell
+* `-e CMD ARGS...` - Run command instead of a shell (use as last argument)
 * `-b MSEC` - Blink cursor every MSEC milliseconds
 * `-d WxH` - Set window width and height (in characters)